Figure 1: Map and elevation

 casually, discussing what it was that we were going to do next.

-At Inspiration Point, the operation of the optical gear attracted a
+At Inspiration Point, the operation of the optical gear

-little bit of attention: Because it is a popular destination for
+little bit of attention: Because it is a popular

-people all-terrain vehicles, riding their mountain bikes, and just to
+people all-terrain vehicles, riding their mountain bikes, and

 see the